 With the need to go digital becoming more intensive, local councils need to catch up.
-RPA gives the opportunity to improve resident experiences and quick access to services and data.
+Automation in local government provides the opportunity to improve resident experiences and quick access to services and data.
 There is a large push for local government to implement RPA.
 Research published on Transformation Network found that ‘nearly 85% of local authorities recognise the need to plan for RPA, with 75% having no clear sense of where to start’.

-Here are a few examples of departments and processes that could be improved with RPA:
+Here are a few examples of departments and processes that could be improved by implementing automation in local government:

 Without going into too much detail, here are some specific applications of RPA within local government.

 Take advantage of RPA and transform data and processes

 With the use of RPA, councils can create master databases for the storage of all the information associated with residents and staff.
 This database can be accessed by bots to fill in forms/applications, sign into services, and even to share across different systems.